• Home

 Do cosmos come back every year?

-Apart from a few tender perennial varieties (cosmos atrosanguineus), cosmos will not come back every year.
+Apart from a few tender perennial varieties (Cosmos atrosanguineus), cosmos will not come back every year.
 Cosmos is an annual plant that will self-seed in most soils though, so if you’re lucky, your old plants might replace themselves by seed next spring.

 Where do cosmos flowers grow best?